 Progression: Add Backspin Level 3 to make the ball die faster, forcing quicker reaction.

-Why Vekeda: The Three Line Function is exclusive to Vekeda – no other machine in this price range offers it.
+Why Vekeda: Horizontal 3-Line function is exclusive to Vekeda – no other machine in this price range offers it.

 Goal: React to unpredictable shots – just like a real match